It's Important to Test Your Child for Lead

 National Lead Poisoning Prevention Week

 Throughout the week CDC, HUD, and EPA provide a webinar series for a diverse group of professionals to learn more about what they can do in their communities to raise awareness and prevent lead poisoning.
+A link to the NLPPW webinar series and schedule is provided below.
+Registration is limited, so please plan on registering early.

 Childhood Lead Program Meetings & Presentations